 Data room trends: what's shifting in the VDR market and what you should care about

-When people ask "what are the latest data trends?" in the context of virtual data rooms, they're usually asking one of two things: what's changing about how VDR software is built, or what's changing about how data is used and analyzed within those rooms.
+When people talk about data trends in virtual data rooms, they usually mean one of two things: how the software itself is being built and improved, or how data is being used and analyzed within those platforms.

 Both matter.
-The platform-level trends affect which tools you should be evaluating.
-The analytics trends affect how you use a data room strategically - not just as a storage layer, but as an active source of deal intelligence.
+Platform-level changes affect which tools are worth your time.
+Analytics changes affect how you use a data room, not just as a place to store files, but as a source of useful information about your process.

 Global VDR market size.